USDA-ARS-GBRU/q2_itsxpress/README.rst

 Requirments/Dependencies
 ________________________

-In order to consider install ITSxpress-qiime2, it is **required to install qiime2.**
+In order to consider installing ITSxpress-qiime2, it is **required to install qiime2.**

 Here is the installation page to install qiime at <https://docs.qiime2.org/2018.6/install/>